shlomif/my-software-engineer-list/README.md

 - **Implementation Independence** - Two compatible components (which have complementing interface specifications, by definition of compatibility) can always be composed, irrespective of the manner in which their interfaces are implemented.
 - **Producer-Consumer Independence** - A component may be produced and consumed by different commercial entities, as long as the producer and consumer have a common interface definition for the com- ponent in context.
 This property of the component is a derivative of implementation independence.
 - **Active and Passive Component** - During the composition process that composes components together, some of the participating components may be actively performing the composition, whereas the others may be passively participating in the composition process.
 Note that this notion of active and passive components is limited to the composition process; it does not imply that the passive components will continue to play a passive functional role in the resultant composite product.

+### Defining Software Components

+- **Function Libraries as Software Components** - a collection of functions packaged together, to form a function library, with an API.
+Cannot be resolved at Runtime.
+- **Object Libraries as Software Components** - a collection of objects, taht together form an object library, with an API.
+Can be resolved at Runtime.

+### Elements of a Software Component

+- **Component specifications** - documents the piece of functionality implemented by the component.
+- **Component interfaces** - a set of accessible operations.
+- **Component implementation(s)** - an implementation of the component specification.
+- **Component model** - defines a standard socket to be implemented by the com- ponent framework, and a standard plug to be implemented by components.

 # Development Tools, Programming Languages and Useful Software